Jakob Stenqvist

 Jakob Stenqvist (born March 17, 1998) is a Swedish professional ice hockey player.
-He is currently playing for Timrå IK in the Swedish Hockey League (SHL).
-He was selected by the Dallas Stars in the sixth-round, 176th overall, of the 2016 NHL Entry Draft.
+He is currently playing for Lukko in the Liiga.
+He was selected by the Dallas Stars in the sixth-round, 176th overall, of the 2016 NHL entry draft.

 Playing career

 Stenqvist previously played with Ässät Pori of the Finnish Liiga.
 After two seasons in the Liiga, Stenqvist moved to the Kontinental Hockey League (KHL) as a free agent and agreed to a one-year contract with Russian club, Severstal Cherepovets, on 1 May 2021.

 Following the conclusion of his contract with Severstal, Stenqvist left the KHL and returned to the SHL in agreeing to a one-year deal with Timrå IK on 26 April 2022.